iridium-browser/website/pages/privacy-policy.md

 You’ll find a list of supervisory authorities (for the non-public area) with their respective addresses at: [www.bfdi.bund.de](https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html "visit website"){:class="external"}.

 **Encryption**
-To protect the security of your data during transmission, we use state-of-the-art encryption methods (such as TSL, SSL) via HTTPS.
+To protect the security of your data during transmission, we use state-of-the-art encryption methods (such as TSL) via HTTPS.

 **Revision of our privacy policy**
 We reserve the right to amend this privacy policy so that it always complies with current legal requirements or to implement changes to our services in the privacy policy, e.g. when introducing new services.
 Your next visit will be subject to the new privacy policy.